-14. Support for Co-opted Members
+12. Support for Co-opted Members

-- 14.1 All co-opted Members will be provided with a comparable level of support to the elected Members.
-This will include: - All summons, agendas and committee reports will be sent to coopted Members at the same time as elected Members and will comply with the public access to information regulations - An induction will be provided for new co-opted Members that will outline their expected contribution and familiarise them with the Code of Conduct which applies to them in their role - Co-opted Members will be invited to attend Member training sessions that relate to their role - Co-opted Members will not receive an allowance or salary
+- 12.1 All co-opted Members will be provided with a comparable level of support to the elected Members.
+This will include: - All summons, agendas and committee reports will be sent to coopted Members at the same time as elected Members and will comply with the public access to information regulations - An induction will be provided for new co-opted Members that will outline their expected contribution and familiarise them with the Code of Conduct. - Co-opted Members will be invited to attend Member training sessions that relate to their role. - 12.2 With the exception of the Chair of General Purposes and Audit Committee, co-opted Members will not receive an allowance or salary.

-15. Why co-opt
+13. Why co-opt

-Co-option is a way of ensuring that under represented voices are represented on Council committees.
-The Equality Act 2011(section 149 places a public sector equality duty (section 146) on the council.
-The duty requires the Council to have due regard to the need to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it;

-Having "due regard" to the need to advance equality of opportunity involves having due regard, in particular, to the need to encourage persons who share a relevant protected characteristic to participate in public life or in any other activity in which participation by such persons is disproportionately low.
+- 13.1 Co-option is a way of ensuring that under represented voices are represented on Council committees.
+The Equality Act 2010(section 149) places a public sector equality duty on the council.
+The duty requires the Council to have due regard to the need to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it: - Having "due regard" to the need to advance equality of opportunity involves having due regard, in particular, to the need to encourage persons who share a relevant protected characteristic to participate in public life or in any other activity in which participation by such persons is disproportionately low.